ktimchen/fetch-ml-exercise/README.md

 - I've decided to use a simple linear regression because:
   - Only 2021 numbers are available
   - I don't have enough domain knowledge/data to make assumptions, e.g. what does the 2020 data look like?
 Are August numbers always higher than June numbers?
 Is there a monthly seasonality?
 - There is a slight dip in February 2021 - but we don't have enough data to make a judgment.
 Did the same happen in 2020?
 Is this an outlier?
-Was the app broken in that month?
+Was the app broken in February?
 - The MAPE (mean absolute percentage error) on the test set of the last three months is ~1% which is fantastic!
 Real world data is rarely this predictable.
 To compute MAPE, run
     ```